Avian Influenza Infection

 - Had close contact with someone known to have avian influenza.

 Antiviral drugs, oseltamivir (Tamiflu) and zanamivir (Relenza) can be used for treatment.

-At present no vaccine is available against avian influenza in humans but in the event of a large outbreak a vaccine could be manufactured within months.
+At present no vaccine for people is available against avian influenza.
+In the event of a large outbreak a vaccine could be manufactured within months.